European AI sovereignty

 - Classification changes the hosting model.
 Even where national HPC capacity exists, it is rarely engineered, accredited, and governed to host multi-level defense data and controlled model artifacts at scale.

 Compute sovereignty is also constrained by semiconductor realities.
 Europe remains heavily reliant on non-European vendors for high-end AI accelerators and key elements of the networking and system software stack.
-This is not a moral failing; it is an industrial structure.
+This isn't a moral failing; it's an industrial structure.
 Advanced semiconductor fabrication is globally concentrated.
-High-performance accelerators depend on supply chains that span design, packaging, memory, and manufacturing nodes that Europe does not fully control.
-In addition, AI training ecosystems are currently dominated by vendor-specific software (notably in compilers, drivers, and kernels) that can create implicit dependency even when hardware is purchased outright.
+High-performance accelerators depend on supply chains spanning design, packaging, memory, and manufacturing nodes that Europe doesn't fully control.
+AI training ecosystems are currently dominated by vendor-specific software (notably in compilers, drivers, and kernels) that can create implicit dependency even when hardware is purchased outright.

 - Defense-specific AI training clusters operated under national security governance, sized for iterative training and evaluation rather than showcase peak FLOPS.